USS NEW MEXICO SSN 779

 April 7, SSN 779 moored at Milhaud Pier 6E in Toulon Naval Base, France, for a scheduled port visit.

-April 26, USS New Mexico moored a Pier 8N on NSB New London following a six-month deployment to the U.S. 6th Fleet AoR.
+April 26, USS New Mexico moored a Pier 8N on Naval Submarine Base New London following a six-month deployment to the U.S. 6th Fleet AoR.

 July 20, The New Mexico moored a Pier 31S on Naval Submarine Base New London after a two-day underway for routine operations.

-September 7, USS New Mexico moored at Berth 11C, Portsmouth Naval Shipyard in Kittery, Maine, for a 22-month Extended Drydocking Selected Restricted Availability (E-DSRA).
+September 7, USS New Mexico moored at Berth 11C on Portsmouth Naval Shipyard in Kittery, Maine, for a 22-month Extended Drydocking Selected Restricted Availability (E-DSRA).